NVIDIA/NeMo/docs/sources/source/nlp/ner.rst

     We recommend you try this out in a Jupyter notebook.
 It'll make debugging much easier!
     See examples/nlp/NERWithBERT.ipynb

 First, we need to create our neural factory with the supported backend.
 How you should define it depends on whether you'd like to multi-GPU or mixed-precision training.
-This tutorial assumes that you're training on one GPU, without mixed precision.
-If you want to use mixed precision, set ``amp_opt_level`` to ``O1`` or ``O2``.
+This tutorial assumes that you're training on one GPU, without mixed precision (``optimization_level="O0"``).
+If you want to use mixed precision, set ``optimization_level`` to ``O1`` or ``O2``.

     .. code-block:: python

         nf = nemo.core.NeuralModuleFactory(backend=nemo.core.Backend.PyTorch,
                                            local_rank=None,
-                                           optimization_level=nemo.core.Optimization.mxprO0,
+                                           optimization_level="O0",
                                            create_tb_writer=True)

 Next, we'll need to define our tokenizer and our BERT model.
 There are a couple of different ways you can do this.
 Keep in mind that NER benefits from casing ("New York City" is easier to identify than "new york city"), so we recommend you use cased models.